maximilian-maisel-bl/rust-thumbv7em-align-bug/README.md

 * SRM32F401RE: 0x200, i.e. STKALIGN

 The rustc flag `+strict-align` works around this bug but generates a `unknown and unstable feature specified` warning.
+Alternatively, this bug can also be worked around by clearing the UNALIGN\_TRP bit in CCR in pre\_init phase.

 For reference, the generated assembly for all four variants (targets and strict-align) can be found in the `.lss` files.